 Don't Pressure a Brain Injured Student With Academics

 The injured brain is extremely fragile and it appears there is a ‘sweet spot’ where engaging limited cerebral functions can be beneficial, but an overload will backfire.
-It's important for parents
+It's important for parents, coaches, and teachers to realize that academic pressure can slow the recovery after a traumatic brain injury.

 The statistics of traumatic brain injury in teenagers who play direct contact sports like football or hockey are alarming.
 Soccer potentially causes cumulative brain injuries.
 Pole vaulting can be extremely perilous, but cycling without a helmet is statistically the most fatal of all traumatic brain injuries.